-The course enables experienced TESOL practitioners to further their careers with regard to obtaining positions of seniority, undertaking new areas of professional activity or contributing to the professional development of other teachers.
+The course enables experienced TESOL practitioners to further their careers through obtaining positions of seniority, undertaking new areas of professional activity or contributing to the professional development of other teachers.

 - Develop your knowledge of TESOL-related research, theory and areas of debate.

 - Education has been a discipline of study at Manchester since 1890.

 - Our students come from all over the globe, and our qualifications are recognised across the world.

 Teaching and learning